sigasi/sigasi_insights/manual/graphics.md

 A plain text format was chosen over a buttons and menus for several reasons:

 * It can easily be managed with your **version control** system because files can easily be compared and merged.
-* It's easy to debug by yourself, unlike proprietary formats or UIs
+* It's easy to debug by yourself, unlike proprietary formats or UIs.
 * We can support you using all of our well-known features such as auto-complete, validations, formatting,...
-* It's lightweight and can be used as the basis for the UI implementation
+* It's lightweight and can be used as the basis for the UI implementation.

 ## Getting started
 To get started, choose a design with a BlockDiagram or StateMachine you want to simplify.

-Create a new Graphics Configuration file by going to **File>New>Other>Graphics Configuration>Graphics Configuration File**.
+Create a new Graphics Configuration file by going to **File > New > Other > Graphics Configuration > Graphics Configuration File**.
 You can also press the Sigasi button on the top right of the BlockDiagram or StateMachine view.

 From there, you can declare groups and configure your diagram, check it in to version control and share it with your colleagues.